ycjessie/ycjessie/README.md

     - I volunteer to lead discussions with senior leaders to build connections within the community of new hires, sharing insights into the organization's direction and encouraging valuable knowledge exchange.
 ## Awards & Recognitions

-- **Award:** CASE District II [CASERising Star Award](https://www.case.org/districts/district-vii-west/rising-star-award#:~:text=The%20criteria%20for%20nomination%20is,commitment%20to%20the%20advancement%20profession/)
+- **Award:** CASE District II [CASE Rising Star Award](https://www.case.org/districts/district-vii-west/rising-star-award#:~:text=The%20criteria%20for%20nomination%20is,commitment%20to%20the%20advancement%20profession/)
   - It honors individuals who have achieved early success, showing their potential to be future leaders in University Advancement Services.
   - :trophy: I received this award in 2017 for my early achievements and potential as a future leader in the advancement profession.
 The award recognized my demonstrated leadership qualities and high level of professional achievement.
 - **Recognition:** [Annual Recognition & Excellence Awards](https://www1.villanova.edu/university/staff-council/staff-awards.html#:~:text=The%20Work%20Process%20Improvement%20Award,improvements%20and%2For%20work%20redesigns.)
 Work Process Improvement